Graduate Unit Directory

 - Job Placement Advisor: Misty Schieberle, firstname.lastname@example.org

-Your unit’s Director of Graduate Studies, Graduate Advisor, or Graduate Coordinator/Administrator is your first stop for any questions related to graduate study or requirements.
+Your unit’s Director of Graduate Studies or Graduate Academic Advisor is your first stop for any questions related to graduate study or requirements.
 If you would like to research an issue in advance of speaking with your department or if you still have questions, the following offices can provide assistance:

 COGA oversees graduate affairs and administers University policy for programs within the College of Liberal Arts and Sciences.
 The COGA website contains comprehensive information on requirements and processes pertaining to graduate education at KU.
 Most common questions can be answered with the information provided there, including questions regarding enrollment changes or forms, University policies regarding exams and committee requirements, and University graduation requirements.
 The College of Liberal Arts & Sciences' Master’s Hooding Ceremony is coordinated by COGA.